couchbase/docker/community/sync-gateway/2.1.2/README.md

 $ docker run -d --name sgw -p 4984:4984 couchbase/sync-gateway
 ```

-At this point you should be able to send a HTTP request against Sync Gateway public port `4984` using curl:
+At this point you should be able to send a HTTP request to the Sync Gateway public port `4984` using curl:

 ```
 $ curl http://localhost:4984